Are you a big-hearted bodywork therapist who is:

 Enter the What Should I Say?
 A Stress-Free Guide to Connecting with Your Clients.
 It’s a step-by-step guide packed with done-for-you templates, forms, and examples of how to navigate the nuts and bolts of building a successful massage or bodywork business.

 What Should I Say? came about as an extension of The Bodywork Project small-group coaching program.
-Students often asked me for examples and templates to use for interacting with clients, and finally one student (brilliantly!) suggested making these available to therapists who were not yet enrolled in The Bodywork Project.
+Students often asked me for examples and templates to use for talking with clients, and finally one student (brilliantly!) suggested making these available to therapists who were not yet enrolled in The Bodywork Project.

 What Should I Say? was born, and now is available to you!